ThPython/Projekt-DIS18a.1--Gruppe1/README.md

 ## Proceeding:

- Our group decided to create a recommendation system that recommends movies based on user ratings and the respective genre.
+Our group decided to create a recommender system that recommends movies based on user ratings and the respective genre.

 The idea for this project came from the entertainment platform YouTube.
 There, videos are suggested based on search histories.
-We built a Python-based recommendation system that uses the IMDB database.
+We built a Python-based recommender system that uses the IMDB database.
 The Internet Movie Database is a database of movies and television shows, and the respective people who worked on them.

 This database consists of thousands of movie records.
 We have focused on only a subset.
 More specifically, we focused on a total of 500 titles, directors, and ratings from different users.